SADMANGaming/libcoduo/README.md

 # LIBCODUO
-### Adding more features, gsc functions to Call of Duty 1.51
+### Adding more features, gsc functions to Call of Duty UO 1.51
 based on libcod1 :D

 Supported Call of Duty version: **1.51**